 This is because boards that have varying opinions, approaches, attitudes, and solutions have more chances of being successful in anything they do.
 In addition, Latino, African-American and Asian constituents will be able to identify with mainstream organizations, which will lead to increased participation from across the community.
 In all, the Austin and Central Texas community would benefit from a more inclusive nonprofit sector whether it’s the leaders of color serving on more mainstream boards or nonprofits interested in being representative of the community.

 In 2018, we developed a pilot program with a co-hort of 12 participating organizations.
 We listened and learned, had some successes and addressed barriers that we had to overcome with the program.
 Overall, we still believe this is an important step towards diversity, equity and inclusion at the board level.
 Based on the feedback, we’re moving in a slightly different direction for 2019-2020.
 Moving forward, we’re focusing on individual assessments for each organization and working with nonprofits on a one-on-one basis.
 While this approach may be more high touch and time intensive, we believe it is the best strategy to develop results we need in our community.

 Using a rigorous intercultural competence assessment tool, TNP will give selected nonprofits the opportunity to identify any issues that might impede successful change.
-TNP will invite all Austin-area nonprofits to apply, then select nonprofits based on criteria including impact area, revenue, size of board, and other characteristics in order to create a useful sampling of organizations.
-Selected participants will join a cohort of 5 nonprofit boards from a variety of nonprofits that will take a readiness survey, then gather to discuss and review the findings of that survey with their boards.
+TNP invites all Austin-area nonprofits to apply.
+Selection of nonprofits will be based on criteria including impact area, revenue, size of board, and other characteristics.
+Once selected, participants will take a readiness survey, then gather to discuss and review the findings of that survey.